-Even as Adobe Reader puffed up with importance and size, free alternatives came into the scene.
-They brought in new features and some you could only find in the commercial Adobe Acrobat, the paid big brother of the still free Adobe Reader.
+Even as Adobe Reader puffed up with importance and size, free PDF alternatives have romped into the scene.
+They brought in new features and some you could only find in the commercial Adobe Acrobat Pro DC, the paid big brother of the still free Adobe Acrobat Reader DC.

 The Easy Way to Remember a Page in Adobe Reader

 Adobe Reader does not let you create and place new bookmarks, but there’s one little setting you can apply that will help the software remember the last page that was opened by the PDF reader.
-It is ‘technically’ not a bookmark, but it’s a handy workaround that takes just a checkmark.
-Follow the steps below to enable the native feature.
+It is “technically” not a bookmark, but it’s a simple checkmark that you should enable always.

-2. Click on Documents under the listed categories on the left.
+- Click on Documents under the listed categories on the left.

 Now, open any number of PDF documents; Adobe Reader remembers the page you left it at.
 This may not be a bookmarking solution, may not give you the option to mark out multiple points in a book, but is a simple elegant answer to our basic requirement when we open up an ebook in a PDF reader.